emma-stoned/portofolio/README.md

 Welcome to the repository for my web portfolio!
 This project showcases my skills and projects, providing an overview of my work as a developer.

+## Important Note

+This repository contains the raw/template  of my web portfolio.
+The live version of the website, which includes all dynamic features and functionalities, is hosted on PythonAnywhere.
+To view the live version, please visit [https://zinta.pythonanywhere.com](https://zinta.pythonanywhere.com).

 ## Features

 - **Responsive Design**: The website is fully responsive and works seamlessly on all devices.